spraakbanken/sparv-docs/manual_eng.md

 Instead of feeding text directly into the text field you can use the file upload mode by pressing the **Upload** button.
-Valid input formats are txt (plain text) and xml.
+Valid input formats are txt (plain text) and XML.
 Documents created with Microsoft Word or similar text processing software cannot be analysed.

-If you choose to upload xml files you will need to adjust the settings to keep Sparv from interpreting your mark-up as text.
+If you choose to upload XML files you will need to adjust the settings to keep Sparv from interpreting your mark-up as text.
 You also need to adjust the language of analysis if you upload text which is written in another language than Swedish.
 Sparv allows for uploading multiple files at a time.
 The settings